No sympathy for bottle thrower who gets a slap

-LONDON With 80,000 sets of eyes on the world's best sprinters and an electrically-charged silence hanging heavy inside the Olympic Stadium one ticket holder added to the drama on Sunday by lobbing a bottle towards Usain Bolt.
+LONDON With 80,000 sets of eyes locked on the world's best sprinters and an electrically-charged silence hanging heavy inside the Olympic Stadium one lucky ticket holder decided to add to the drama on Sunday and lob a bottle towards Usain Bolt.

-Hardly the most sensible thing to do, especially when the fan was sitting next to Dutchwoman Edith Bosch, a black belt in judo who won a bronze medal at the Games.
+Hardly the most sensible of things to do, especially when sitting next to Dutchwoman Edith Bosch, a black belt in judo who won a bronze medal at the Games.

 London 2012 chief Sebastian Coe confirmed on Monday that a "zero tolerance" policy was in place and that any one contemplating a similar act of lunacy would be treated harshly.

-"Throwing a bottle on to the field of play is unacceptable, and it's not just unacceptable at an Olympic Games, it's unacceptable at any sports venue," Coe told reporters.
+"Throwing a bottle on to the field of play is unacceptable, and it's not just unacceptable at an Olympic Games, it's unacceptable at any sports venue," Coe told reporters on Monday.

 "I am not suggesting vigilantism but it was actually poetic justice that they did happen to be sitting next to a judo player," Coe added.

-Luckily the bottle ended up behind the athletes and the show-stopping race went off in style with Bolt retaining his Olympic title in the second fastest time on record.
+Luckily the bottle ended up behind the runners and the show-stopping race went off in style with Bolt retaining his Olympic title in the second fastest time on record.

 There have been many notable fan "interventions" at major sporting occasions over the years, ranging from the downright dangerous to the mildly amusing and bemusing.

-This year's annual Oxford v Cambridge rowing race was stopped at halfway by 35-year-old Trenton Oldfield who swam into the path of the boats, narrowly avoiding the swishing oars.
+This year's annual Oxford versus Cambridge rowing race was stopped halfway by 35-year-old Trenton Oldfield who swam into the path of the boats, narrowly avoiding the swishing oars.

 In 2003 former priest Neil Horan, dressed in a kilt, ran across the track at the British Formula One Grand Prix as cars raced towards him at 200mph.